 Find Out Your Values in 5 Minutes

 There are many lists we make in our lives: New Year’s resolution lists, grocery lists, to do lists, etc. On all these lists, we add, rearrange, and one by one, cross each item off upon completion.
-There is always a sense of accomplishment that comes with swiping a pencil across one of the many items on our lists; it’s a sharp, quick sound that accompanies the achievement of a task.
+There is always a sense of accomplishment that comes with swiping a pencil across one of the many items on our lists; it’s a sharp, quick sound that signals the completion of a task.

 But there is one list with items that should never be crossed off: our list of values.
 There are many interesting things about the values we choose to live by.
-First off, without being consciously aware of our values, we make decisions and operate according to these values daily.
+First off, without being consciously aware of our values, we make decisions and operate according to them daily.
 Our values guide everything we think, say and do.

 Second, when our values are at odds with our actions, we automatically feel misaligned and uneasy.
 It is as though our values are an invisible force that constantly push us forward.
-When our thoughts and behaviours clash with these internal values, we can experience guilt, regret and discomfort.
+When our thoughts and behaviors clash with these internal values, we can experience guilt, regret and discomfort.
 When they do align though, we can feel accomplishment, self-assurance and a sense of well-being.

 Third, we often share common value systems with the people we are closest to.
 While our common interests and personalities might differ, if our main value system differs from those of our spouse, partner or friends, a great deal of tension can arise.

 Last, we tend to live according to our top six to eight values.
 If we try to live by any more, it is easy to get distracted and overwhelmed.
 It becomes harder to figure out what our top priorities are, and we can find ourselves struggling to keep up.